GertjanDSC/ProgrammerenSpecialisatie2021/Documents/SolidSRP.md

 }
 ```

-Terwijl we in de statement functie deze verandering maken:
+Terwijl we in de *statement* methode deze verandering aanbrengen:

 ```csharp
 foreach (Rental r in _rentals)